Last Updated on October 9, 2021 by Suzy

 Miniatur Wunderland is the world’s largest model railway.
 It is an indoor attraction and can get very busy so early arrival is highly recommended.
 You can pre-book your slot and tickets online in advance.
-These cost 15,00 euros for an adult, 7,50 euros for a child under 16 and free for children under 1 metre.
 Expect to spend a fabulous few hours in here gazing at all the wonders.

 Double Decker Bus

-Prices are adult 18,50 euros, children age 6-14 10,00 euros and 0-5 years are free.
+Prices are priced around 16 euros per person and 0-5 years are free.
 It’s a great way to get a feel for the city and an idea of what you might want to stop off to see along the way.